tfsaggregator/aggregator-cli/marketplace/readme.md

-﻿# Aggregator CLI
+﻿# Aggregator 3

+Aggregator is a Rule Interpreter for Work Items events, allowing dynamic calculation of field values and more.
-This is the successor to renowned TFS Aggregator.
+It is the successor to renowned TFS Aggregator.
-The current Server Plugin version (2.x) will be maintained to support TFS.
-The Web Service flavour will be discontinued in favour of this new tool for two reasons:
-- deployment and configuration of Web Service was too complex for most users;
-- both the Plugin and the Service rely heavily on TFS Object Model which is [deprecated](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/wit-client-om-deprecation).

-The main scenario for Aggregator (3.x) is to support Azure DevOps Services and Azure.
-In the future, we might support the on-premise scenario to permit replacement of the Server Plugin.
+Aggregator 3.x supports two scenarios:
+ 1. Azure DevOps Services with Rules running in Azure Functions.
+ 2. Docker container running in the cloud or on-premise. [v1.0]

+The latter permits replacing the Server Plugin after migrating the Rule code.

+> *Note*: This README is a synopsis of the documentation available at <https://tfsaggregator.github.io/docs/v3/>.

 ## Major features

 - use of new Azure DevOps REST API
-- simple deployment via CLI tool
+- simple deployment via CLI tool or Docker container
-- Rule object model similar to TFS Aggregator v2
+- Rule language similar to TFS Aggregator v2

 ## Requirements

+To write a Rule is required some basic knowledge of C# language and Azure Boards.
+In addition you need:
 - an Azure DevOps Services Project
 - a Personal Access Token with sufficient permissions on the Project

+### CLI & Azure
+The CLI scenario has two additional requirements:
 - an Azure Subscription
 - a Service Principal with, at least, Contributor permission on a Resource Group of the Subscription

-- basic knowledge of C# language, Azure Boards and Azure
+### Docker
+The Docker scenario requires:
+- an SSL Certificate
+- an host for Docker containers (Windows or Linux)

-## How it works
+## How the CLI works with Azure Functions

 As the name implies, this is a command line tool: you download the latest aggregator-cli*.zip appropriate for your platform from GitHub [releases](https://github.com/tfsaggregator/aggregator-cli/releases) and unzip it on your client machine.
 Read more below in the [Usage](#usage) section.